ayusek/ada-compiler/3addrcode/readme.txt

 I have not yet put any constraints on their assignments Right now, I have also not handled the default value assignment to procedures.
 This is to be done in p_comp_assoc Also, the offset in each procedure is a local offset in its activation record.
+New defines data-types may be passed to procedures.

 Arrays:
 I am assuming an integral range only.
 No need to specify the type of range.